-In 2016 Yeronga State school began its journey with Curiosity and Powerful Learning.
-It is one of 27 schools in Metropolitan and 100 schools across Australia that is seeking to adopt an inside out change model in order to increase student engagement and ownership of learning.
+In 2017 Yeronga State School continued its journey with Curiosity and Powerful Learning.
+It is one of 27 schools in Metropolitan and 100 schools across Australia that are partnering to embed an inside out change model in order to increase student engagement and ownership of learning.